 Loughlin and her husband, Mossimo Giannulli, infamously had their daughters (who do not row crew) pose on a rowing machine for photos that “proved” their status as recruited athletes.

-Like Loughlin, Giannulli agreed to a plea deal last May, which included five months in prison, a $250,000 fine, two years of supervised release, and 250 hours of community service.
-According to attorneys, he received a harsher sentence than his wife because he engaged more frequently with Singer, directed all the payments, and “personally confronted his daughter’s high school counselor” with outright lies about his daughter’s so-called athletic career.
+Like Loughlin, Giannulli agreed to a plea deal last May, which included five months in prison, a $250,000 USD fine, two years of supervised release, and 250 hours of community service.
+According to attorneys, he received a harsher sentence than his wife because he engaged more frequently with Singer, directed all the payments, and “personally confronted his daughter’s high school counsellor” with outright lies about his daughter’s so-called athletic career.

 Giannulli began his sentence at the Federal Correctional Institution on October 30.
 He was placed in solitary confinement for several weeks before he was moved into a minimum security camp.
 In January, his lawyers asked if he could serve the rest of his sentence from home, writing that his time held in quarantine took a toll on his “mental, physical, and emotional well-being.”
 The request was denied, and he is set for release in April.